• Skip to primary navigation

 Oat milk hot chocolate.

 Using oat milk makes it so creamy and flavorful!
-If you’re an oat milk fan, be sure to check out my Oat Milk Chia Pudding!
+If you’re an oat milk fan, be sure to check out my Oat Milk Pancakes and Oat Milk Chia Pudding!

 Hot chocolate with marshmallows.